MPAS-Dev/compass/test/_sources/users_guide/machines/index.rst.txt

     # the number of multiprocessing or dask threads to use
     threads = 8

-The paths for the 3 "databases" can be any emtpy path to being with.
-If the path doesn't exist, compass will create it.
+The paths for the MPAS core "databases" can be any emtpy path to being with.
+If the path doesn't exist, ``compass`` will create it.

 If you're not working on an HPC machine, you will probably not have multiple nodes or :ref:`slurm`.
 You will probably install